Critical race theory: Early years

 Although the terminology critical race theory began in its application to laws, the subject emerges from the broader frame of critical theory in how it analyzes power structures in society despite whatever laws may be in effect.
 In the 1998 article, "Critical Race Theory: Past, Present, and Future", Delgado and Stefancic trace the origins of CRT to the early writings of Derrick Albert Bell Jr. including his 1976 Yale Law Journal article, "Serving Two Masters" and his 1980 Harvard Law Review article entitled "Brown v.
 Board of Education and the Interest-Convergence Dilemma".

 In the 1970s, as a professor at Harvard Law School Bell began to critique, question and re-assess the civil rights cases he had litigated in the 1960s to desegregate schools following the passage of Brown v.
 Board of Education.
 This re-assessment became the "cornerstone of critical race theory".
 Delgado and Stefancic, who together wrote Critical Race Theory: an Introduction in 2001, described Bell's "interest convergence" as a "means of understanding Western racial history".
 The focus on desegregation after the 1954 Supreme Court decision in Browndeclaring school segregation unconstitutionalleft "civil-rights lawyers compromised between their clients' interests and the law".
 The concern of many Black parentsfor their children's access to better educationwas being eclipsed by the interests of litigators who wanted a "breakthrough" in their "pursuit of racial balance in schools".
 In 1995, Cornel West said that Bell was "virtually the lone dissenter" writing in leading law reviews who challenged basic assumptions about how the law treated people of color.

 In his Harvard Law Review articles, Bell cites the 1964 Hudson v.
-Leake County School Board case which the NAACP Legal Defense and Educational Fund (NAACP LDF) won, mandating that the all-white school board comply with desegregation.
+Leake County School Board case which the NAACP Legal Defense and Educational Fund (LDF) won, mandating that the all-white school board comply with desegregation.
 At that time it was seen as a success.
 By the 1970s, white parents were removing their children from the desegregated schools and enrolling them in segregation academies.
 Bell came to believe that he had been mistaken in 1964 when, as a young lawyer working for the LDF, he had convinced Winson Hudson, who was the head of the newly formed local NAACP chapter in Harmony, Mississippi, to fight the all-White Leake County School Board to desegregate schools.
 She and the other Black parents had initially sought LDF assistance to fight the board's closure of their schoolone of the historic Rosenwald Schools for Black children.
 Bell explained to Hudson, thatfollowing Brownthe LDF could not fight to keep a segregated Black school open; they would have to fight for desegregation.
-In 1964, Bell and the NAACP had believed that resources for desegregated schools would be increased and Black children would access higher quality education, since White parents would insist on better quality schools; by the 1970s, Black children were again attending segregated schools and the quality of education had deteriorated.
+In 1964, Bell and the NAACP had believed that resources for desegregated schools would be increased and Black children would access higher quality education, since White parents would insist on better quality schools.